 2.7.1.1 Unequivocally, LIS does not have visible and adequate anti-corruption measures and policies in place to address issues of vulnerabilities and opportunities for corruption occurring in all the departments, sections or units.
 Every level of operation within LIS is plagued with either high, medium or low of corruption threat.
-Seemingly, Protective and Internal Security, Immigration Support Unit, Inspectorate, Alien Registration, Resident Permit and Adjustment, Re-entry, Renewals and Visa on arrival of the operations and naturalization of the departments of operations and naturalization respectively are highly vulnerable to corruption.
-In addition, Assets, Fleet and Logistics Management, Procurement and Recruitment and Vetting Sections under the department of administration have high associated risk of corruption.
+Seemingly, Protective and Internal Security, Inspectorate, Alien Registration, Resident Permit and Adjustment, Reentry, Renewals and Visa on arrival of the operations and naturalization departments respectively are highly vulnerable to corruption.
+In addition, Assets, Fleet and Logistics Management, Recruitment and Vetting Sections under the department of administration are associated with high corruption risk.
 However, different corruption risk mitigation measures, including Mitigation Plan would engender the desired paradigm shift and compliance for the promotion of transparency and accountability in every sphere of LIS operations.
-In addition, these measures will position LIS to embrace transparency and accountability, rule of law and good governance and boost its revenue generating capacities.
+In addition, these measures will position LIS to embrace transparency and accountability, rule of law and good governance and boost its revenue generating capacity.
+APPENDIX